Canvas Restored After Daylong Outage as Hackers Threaten Data Leak

 According to Instructure, the compromised data may include names, email addresses, student IDs and messages exchanged on the platform.
 The company reported finding no evidence that passwords, financial records, dates of birth or government identifiers were accessed.

-The UCs and CSUs are reporting similar disruptions, as are higher education institutions across the country.
+The UCs and CSUs reported similar disruptions, as did higher education institutions across the country.

 Students with concerns should monitor Instructure's status page and watch for phishing emails.